Speculate Deep and Accurate: Lossless and Training-Free Acceleration for Offloaded LLMs via Substitute Speculative Decoding: Temporal Analysis: Speculation vs. Verification

 \section{Temporal Analysis: Speculation vs. Verification}

 For each iteration in speculative decoding, the draft model runs $\mathcal{D}$ forward passes to generate a draft tree of depth $\mathcal{D}$ (speculate).
 The target model then performs a single forward pass over all draft tokens, checking their correctness (verify).
-We compare the average execution time of these two phases, along with the actual obtain throughput as shown in Figure~\ref{fig:appendix_draft_target_time}.
-The optimal throughput for SubSpec happens at $\mathcal{D}=48$, where speculation and verification time are nearly equal.
+We compare the average execution time of these two phases, along with the actual obtained throughput, as shown in Figure~\ref{fig:appendix_draft_target_time}.
+The optimal throughput for SubSpec occurs at $\mathcal{D}=48$, where the speculation and verification times are nearly equal.